boochow/hvcc_loguesdk_v1/README.md

 #### Receiving Floating-Point Values

 By default, all variables receive raw integer values from the logue SDK API.
-You can specify minimum and maximum values, which must be between -100 and 100.
+You can specify a minimum value (between -100 and 100) and a maximum value (between 0 and 100).

 A variable with the postfix `_f` receives a floating-point value between 0.0 and 1.0 (mapped from integer values between 0 and 100).
 You can optionally specify the minimum, maximum, and default values using the syntax: